purpleFar/super-resolution/README.md

 ```

 ## Inference
-If trained weights are prepared, you can create a folder containing the high resolution image for each picture in test set.
+If trained weights are prepared, you can create a folder containing high-resolution images from `testing_lr_images`.
 Using the pre-trained model, enter the command:
 ```bash=
 $ python make_submit.py
 ```
 or

 If you want to train your model from scratch.
-Then the training code will also make the high-resolution image which is from `testing_lr_images` folder.
+Then the training code will also make the high-resolution image which is from `testing_lr_images`.

 And you can see high-resolution images in folder which names `submit`.